ja0nz/bachelorarbeit/paper.md

 For many companies working in the spheres of the internet the client side is highly important for their business.
 In fact, business goals and capabilities can be derived from frontend needs.
 The state of the web is not only a story of numerous artifacts, it is also a story of an highly fragmented market along devices, operating systems, differing sizes and functionalities.
 Different devices again have different assumptions about the technology stack.
 Splitting teams along the stack results in an slow paced back and forth negotiation for every change to be made make iteration time expensive.
 As browser technologies, design guidelines and devices change frequently it makes absolutely sense to shift responsibility towards the teams altogether.

-## Smart endpoints and dumb pipes
+## 2.3.
+Smart endpoints and dumb pipes

 To ensure the microservice functionality among teams and different services requires thoughtful decentralization.
 Emphasizing once more the real-world capabilities of microservices a message channel architecture can be derived from patterns known from traditional postal services.
 A physical letter has only two smart endpoints entitled to read and process the message while packaging likewise the connection itself is maximized towards unification. *Smart endpoints and dumb pipes* is coined to the approach of designing communication mostly decoupled and as cohesive as possible.[@Fowler2014]  Applying this rules to the web platform can result into building unified JSON message objects passed along "dumb" middleware components.
 A typical browser event comes close to this definition and suits arguably well for in-memory communication between web components and microservices.

 Microservices heavily rely on simple HTTP request-response with resource APIs and lightweight messaging.[@Fowler2014] Newman puts his recommendation on technologic-agnostic REST APIs to free data persistence from implementation constraints.[@Newman2015, p.
 247]  The advantage of this overall simple communication model is the suitability for both frontend-backend likewise backend-backend communication.
 A service therefore can evolve from an heavy backend with a lot of network roundtrips to a leaner backend seamlessly.
 The browser build-in **fetch API** which is essentially a HTTP request can be heavily incorporated into a browsernative microservice to ensure communication to services in the backend.

-## Decentralized Governance
+## 2.4.
+Decentralized Governance

 Microservices are separate entities and decentralization is important to ensure autonomy.
 This paper already described fragmented services bounded to singular business context choreographed by simple communication protocols developed and evolved by autonomous teams.

 This distributed nature empowers teams to create their own technology stack, tools and services designed in the spirit of language- and platform independence and share their knowledge with other parties.[@Fowler2014] In the recent years many big companies like Facebook, Google, Netflix and others followed that spirit and published their ideas and implementations open source.
 The previously mentioned ReactJS for example is a product of Facebooks need to ensure a consistent frontend experience.
 In fact, many tools and techniques are byproduct of vital interaction of concrete domain problems and their implementations.

 The spirit of freedom can't be applied universally to *browsernative microservices* as the browser and its underlying DOM will be the limitation factor to a certain degree.
 Talking about the browser, a reader might be tempted to narrowly thinking of the obvious VIEW layer only - which is not true anymore.
 In the recent years the major browser engines grow to to a fully-fledged app deployment platform offering connectors to build-in databases, multithreading support and ever-growing JS build-ins like speech synthesis or push notifications.
-So-called *Progressive Web Apps[^pwa]*, a bunch of criteria for building good browser apps, can achieve a similar look and feel like native apps.
+So-called **Progressive Web Apps**[^pwa], a bunch of criteria for building good browser apps, can achieve a similar look and feel like native apps.
 And last but not least services like NativeScript[^nscript] effectively compiling "the web" to native machine code lowering the boundary between native and browser code even further.

 JS is the widely accepted language of the web.
 Nevertheless, a microservice engineering team might choose another language for various reasons.
 Transpiling languages to JS as target language is a stable solution nowadays.
 Languages like TypeScript, ClojureScript or PureScript compile to JS even exclusively.
 Once web components hit a critical mass there will be most likely some library support or foreign function interface towards ES6 modules (which are mandatory for the new specifications).
 With the rise of WebAssembly, a new low-level programming language for the browser, the determination on JS will hypothetical deteriorate and new quasi native languages for the web might gain traction.